Baby Diaper Rash: Signs, Symptoms, Causes, And Treatments

 Not all baby wipes are created equally.
 Some baby wipes may contain alcohol or other strong chemicals that can hurt your baby’s soft, delicate skin.
 And when you’re dealing with diaper rash, you want to choose the gentlest and least irritating products.

 Mustela’s wipes are carefully designed to gently cleanse your baby’s diaper area without causing any irritation or dryness.
-For extra sensitive or eczema-prone skin, we recommend fragrance-free wipes like our Soothing Cleansing Wipes, Stelatopia Cleansing Wipes, and Cleansing Wipes With Olive Oil.
+For extra sensitive or eczema-prone skin, we recommend fragrance-free wipes like our Certified Organic Water Wipes with Cotton and Aloe or Cleansing Wipes with Avocado.

 5. Avoid Baby Powder And Talcum Powder